helsinfranz/SatyaTatva/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of Change
 Please check the type of change that applies to this PR:
+- [x] Note: This is a dummy checkbox example.
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)